-Virginia Creeper on our roof garden and on London walls everywhere is bright red.
-Fall is here.
-Birch leaves near our window are glowing yellow.
+Virginia Creeper on our roof garden and on London walls everywhere flames bright red, screaming that fall is here.
+Birch leaves near our window glow yellow.
 Having happily acclimated to warm climates for nearly half my life, I dread endless winter’s dreariness.
 Nights are longer.
 I made pesto from our remaining rooftop basil and invited Inge for dinner after we walked to Billy Elliott at the Marble Arch Odeon.
-I babysat for Sam, my next door stand-in grandchild, and will paint his portrait before he moves back to the states.
+I babysat for Sam, my next door stand-in grandchild, and will paint his portrait before he moves home to the states.
 Mike reports that Australians love everything American and are the friendliest people he’s ever seen, and that Canberra, unfortunately, looks a lot like Lubbock.
 No word on what he saw in Singapore.

 The Saudi Royals at the end of our mews have chopped down the ancient ivy cascading over our arched brick mews entry.
 You can now read the white street sign “Hyde Park Gardens Mews” and below it in red, “Westminster W2” without leafy interference, but the brown brick wall is stark and bare, no longer invitingly green, with spiderlike root marks left on the wall.
 The family (and their servants, Rolls, and chauffeur-who-shines-the-Rolls) have left for the winter, leaving the servants’ quarters occupied and the 5 story attached house vacant.
 There is scaffolding on part of the house; they’ll paint.
 Scaffolding rises in London faster than magic beanstalks.